Volcanoes: Definition, Types, & Facts

 For centuries, they have caused dismay and terror for people living in volcanic belts.

 - The volcanos are a source of terrible destruction

-- Volcanic gases after reaching the stratosphere forms sulphuric acid aerosols which can reflect solar radiation and lower surface temperature.
+- Volcanic gases after reaching the stratosphere form sulphuric acid aerosols which can reflect solar radiation and lower surface temperature.

 - The explosive volcanic eruptions release greenhouse gases.

-- In 1601- 1603 the Russian famine may have caused by sulfur dioxide eruption from Huaynaputnia.
+- In 1601- 1603 the Russian famine may have been caused by a sulfur dioxide eruption from Huaynaputnia.